orbitdb-archive/orbit/README.md

 - Drag & drop files to a channel to share them
 - Channel modes: password protection to read (Secret), password protection to write (Moderated, only channel "ops" can write)
 - Native application on OSX and Linux (Electron)

+## Run your own network
+Get https://github.com/haadcode/orbit-server and start the server, edit `./network.json` and point to appropriate url (eg. localhost:3006)

 ## Requirements
 - Node.js v4.2.x